schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 K_{i, 0} = \left( \frac{q_i}{c_i} \right)^{\nu_i} \left( \frac{c_0}{q_0} \right)^{\nu_0} \quad i = 1, \dots, N_{comp} - 1,
 ```

-where $c_0$ and $q_0$ denote the reference component concentrations in the liquid and solid phase of the beads, respectively.
+where $c_0$ and $q_0$ denote the concentrations of the reference component in the liquid and solid phases of the beads, respectively.
-Usually, the reference component is a simple ionic component.
-However, in general any molecule can be used as a reference.
+The reference component is typically a simple ionic species, but in principle, any molecule can be chosen.

-Due to the larger interaction strength, electroneutrality needs to be considered to determine the concentration of the bound reference component.
+Due to the stronger interaction forces in chemisorption, electroneutrality must be considered to determine the concentration of the bound reference component:

 ```{math}
 :label: sma_electroneutrality